Wisconsin's Rustic Roads

 Near the Waupaca Chain O' Lakes, I bicycled on Rustic Road 23 from Rural, a tiny village that was settled in the 1850s by Scots and looks transplanted from New England, with white Greek Revival-style houses set along the Crystal River.

-I also bicycled on Rustic Road 24, which starts from the edge of the village of Rural and winds through a corridor of red pines and past an 1854 coach house with a yard filled with flea-market finds, where I stopped to chat with its genial owner.
+I also bicycled on Rustic Road 24, which starts from the edge of Rural and winds through a corridor of red pines and past an 1854 coach house with a yard filled with flea-market finds, where I stopped to chat with its genial owner.

-State bicycle trails often intersect Rustic Roads, and with a good map, bicyclists can ride over and check them out, too.
+State bicycle trails often intersect Rustic Roads, and with a good map, bicyclists can ride over and check them out.
 From the Great River State Trail north of Onalaska, County Road XX leads to Rustic Road 64, from which McGilvray Road starts.

 South of Menomonie, the Red Cedar State Trail parallels Rustic Road 89.
 South of Danbury, the Gandy Dancer State Trail intersects Rustic Road 79.
 And south of Minocqua, the Bearskin State Trail crosses Rustic Road 58.